libellux/Libellux-Up-and-Running/docs/ossec/README.md

 </remote>
 ```

-Finally, to check if the new Windows agent is active run the agent control command as following.
+Finally, to check if the new Windows agent is active run the agent control command.

 :::: code-group
 ::: code-group-item Ubuntu